Swedish county letters

 Milk table: the table outside a farm where dairy vehicles would collect the full milk churns and return the empty ones.

-Nybystrand: As in other Holmberg books, this means Nyland (the town near Bollstabruk on the Ångerman river).
+Nybystrand: As in other Holmberg books, this is code for Nyland (the town near Bollstabruk on the Ångerman river).

 The dollar grin: an expression that apparently originated in the Britain of post-war rationing, enviously referring to the dazzling wide grillwork of American cars that Britons couldn't afford.